rich-iannone/splitr/README.md

 ## Future Additions to SplitR

 - greater support for different types of meteorological data files
+- support for dispersion from line sources
-- improved graphics for trajectory and dispersion model run output
+- improved graphics for trajectory and dispersion model run outputs
 - options for merging data frames of backtrajectories with pollutant concentrations for advanced air quality analyses
 - statistical summaries for trajectories and dispersion of particles
 - ensemble model runs